pooja614/Data-Analytics/Ecommerce and Web Analytics/1_Website Traffic Analysis & Performance using SQL.md

-# Ecommerce & Website Analysis Using SQL
+# Website Traffic and Ecommerce Analysis Using SQL

 ## Objective
 Extract and analyze website traffic and performance data from the Maven Fuzzy Factory